stoically/parcel-plugin-html-externals/README.md

 }
 ```

-will ignore all script / style tags whose src / href attribute starts with `vendor/`, e.g
+will ignore all script / stylesheet link tags whose src / href attribute starts with `vendor/`, e.g

 ```html
 <script src="vendor/thirdparty.min.js"></script>
 ```

-The externals key can be any glob accepted by [minimatch](https://github.com/isaacs/minimatch),
+The externals key can be a string or any glob accepted by [minimatch](https://github.com/isaacs/minimatch),
 the value must be `false` to trigger ignoring.

+### Caveats

+The plugin monkey patches Parcel internals by extending the HTMLAsset class and proxying its ast walker, so it might just break in an upcoming version.

 ### License